ThePatShea/media-aggregator-for-university-clubs/README.md

 ---

+#### See the Web App
+This web app is no longer online, but you can still view some images of it.
+These are mockups, but screenshots would look identical, because I'm awesome at front end.

+View the images:
+- The [home page](https://dmdf3fr77elxm.cloudfront.net/portfolio_assets/62952/pictures/1435028019/original.png), which students visited to see an overview of the latest happenings at their university.
+- The ["Explore"](https://dmdf3fr77elxm.cloudfront.net/portfolio_assets/62954/pictures/1435028478/original.png) page.
+Students used this page to discover media produced by their school's clubs.
+They could search by content type, category, or popularity.
+- The ["Calendar"](https://dmdf3fr77elxm.cloudfront.net/portfolio_assets/62956/pictures/1435028766/original.png) page.
+Students used this page to discover upcoming events at their university.

+---

 #### Disclaimers
 1. I made most of my commits on this repo using another Github account called "campus-bubble".
 This was the account I used back when I was still working with my old company.
 If you'd like to verify this, please contact Campus Bubble's Chief of Product, Giovanni Hobbins: giovanni@campusbubble.com